Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Micro ATX Motherboards:

 These are less expensive and have a dimension of 244 mm squared.
 They are available with nearly equivalent performance and features to their bigger brothers ( ATX ) with a couple of exceptions.
-Due to their size, micro ATX usually only have two to four memory slots and can have a maximum of 4 single-slot expansion cards, or two dual slot expansion cards with a single slot card in-between.
+Due to their size, micro ATX usually only have two to four memory slots and can have a maximum of 4 single-expansion slots or cards, or two dual slot expansion cards with a single slot card in-between.

 This means that while a multi-core Extreme edition processor can be installed in a compatible mATX board, the maximum memory and graphics card capacity will be about half of an ATX equivalent.
 They typically feature a 24 pin connector and either a 4 pin or an 8 pin CPU connector.